NVIDIA/NeMo/README.md

 tasks without tuning the model's full set of parameters.
 Because the original model parameters are frozen and never altered by either method, these also avoid cartographic forgetting issues often encountered when fine-tuning models.

-Unlike prompt-learning and p-tuning, adapter learning and IA3 do not insert virtual prompts into the input.
-Adapter learning introduces Feedforward layers within the core transformer architecture which are updated for specific downstream tasks.
+Unlike prompt-learning and p-tuning, Adapter learning and IA3 do not insert virtual prompts into the input.
+Adapter learning introduces feedforward layers within the core transformer architecture which are updated for specific downstream tasks.
 IA3 adds even fewer parameters that simply scale the hidden representations in the transformer layer, these scaling parameters can be trained for specific downstream tasks.

 - Our Adapter learning implementation for GPT3 and T5 is based of "[Parameter-Efficient Transfer Learning for NLP](https://arxiv.org/pdf/1902.00751.pdf)"
 - Our IA3 implementation is based of "[Few-Shot Parameter-Efficient Fine-Tuning is Better